inkarnaterpg/intercom-elixir/README.md

 ## Configuration

 To get started you'll need to add your [access_token](https://developers.intercom.com/building-apps/docs/authentication-types#section-access-tokens) to your `config.exs` file.
+You can also change the http_adapter used to make requests.
+This library uses `HTTPoison` by default.

 See [How to get your Access Token](https://developers.intercom.com/building-apps/docs/authentication-types#section-how-to-get-your-access-token).